Data Frames - Part 2

 [ -3.62631625 115.70986192]]

-The result shows how the covariance is strongly dependent on the actual numerical values in a data column.
-The two values along the diagonal are identical with the variances obtained by squaring the standard deviation (calculated for example using the describe function).
+The result shows how covariance is strongly dependent on the actual numerical values in a data column.
+The two values along the diagonal are identical with the variances obtained by squaring the standard deviation (calculated, for example, using the describe function).

 PYTHON